EvansSmith918/GYMRVT/README.md

 ---

+## Avaliable on PlayStore
-## Coming to Play Store and iOS Soon
+Coming to iOS Soon
 ---

 ##  Installation